ewjohn127/dsc_project2/README.md

 Job: Clean the data on recent house sales in King County and find out what metrics / features are most important in gauging house price.
 Then, create a linear regression model that will account for variability in home price using input variables.

 Our company wants to beat the competition to the market but also is weary of overpaying for homes.
 To pick the best investments, we are here to create home price models of the King County area.
-By using metrics such as square feet, condition, and features (view, waterfront) we created a model that could account for the variabilities in home price.
+By using metrics such as square feet, condition, and features (that we will create) we created a model that could account for the variabilities in home price.

 Our final model determined that livable space, construction quality, and location were the most important factors in home pricing in King County.